codegiovanni/Analog_clock/README.md

 # Analog_clock
-Analog clock vreated using Python with Pygame
+Analog clock created using Python with Pygame